FAX: 310.228.3950

 Disputes over "best efforts" and "reasonable good faith efforts" clauses

-Disputes over interactive rights and gaming license guarantees
+Disputes over interactive rights and gaming licenses

 Performer walkout on the eve of principal photography resulting in the shut down of the production